JoosepAlviste/dotfiles/README.md

 ./bin/makesymlinks.sh
 ```

-(Submodules are required since `ranger` theme is a cloned repository).
+(Submodules are required since `bat` theme is a cloned repository).

 This will symlink all of the files and folders inside `dots/` into your home
 folder prefixed by `.` and everything from `config/` to your `~/.config/`